hongliliu/pwkit/docs/source/foundations/math-libraries.rst

 .. function:: reciprocal(x, out=None)

-   Compute the reciprocal; undesirable behavior for integers.
+   Compute the reciprocal, ``1 / x``.
+The output array has the same type as the input, which means that this function almost surely has undesirable behavior for integers: any input besides 1 becomes 0.

 .. function:: remainder(x, y, out=None)

-   Compute remainder of division; inverse sign semantics from `fmod`.
+   Compute remainder of division: ``x - floor (x / y) * y``.
+The result has the same sign as *y*.
+This has the same sign semantics as the Python modulus operator ``x % y``.
+These are the *opposite* sign semantics as the `fmod` function, the C library `fmod` function, and the MatLab ``rem`` function.

-.. function:: repvals(x, out=None)
+.. function:: repvals(x, **kwargs)

    Get “representative” scalar values from uncertain arrays.

+.. function:: reshape(x, shape)

+   Return a *read-write view* of *x* having new shape *shape*.
+The total number of elements in the array must be the same, but the shape changes.
+   Zero-dimensional arrays may be interconverted with other array shapes, so long as they have just one element.

 .. function:: right_shift(x, y, out=None)